-“We tend to see owners of small and medium size businesses who have an accountant but do their own bookkeeping and sometimes they struggle to find the time to manage the accounts as well run and grow their business.”
+“We tend to see owners of small and medium-sized businesses who have an accountant but do their own bookkeeping and sometimes they struggle to find the time to manage the accounts as well run and grow their business.”

-“MBC Group Services has launched a dedicated bookkeeping site to create focus on the importance of this function in a business and provide business owners with easy access to information about how to get help with their accounts, invoicing, bank recs, payroll, activities statements lodgements, super obligations etc.” Fiona said.
+“MBC Group Services has launched dedicated accounts and bookkeeping site to create focus on the importance of this function in a business and provide business owners with easy access to information about how to get help with their accounts, invoicing, bank recs, payroll, activities statements lodgements, super obligations, etc,” Fiona said.

 “There are some key benefits to a business when the business owner(s) has their finger on the pulse and the figures up to date.
-If the bookkeeping is managed well, it means the bank reconciliations are done regularly and the business stays ahead of regulatory obligations such as BAS, IAS and SUPER lodgements.
+Good bookkeeping leads to regular bank reconciliations and the business stays ahead of regulatory obligations such as BAS, IAS, and SUPER lodgements.

 Staying on top of reporting obligations is important but also, if the bookkeeping is up to date, at any given time, the business owners will know how their business is tracking.
-This has a flow on effect when it comes to the end of financial year because the accountant will have financial and accounting information coded correctly and can more effectively prepare the end of financial year tax work.
+This has a flow-on effect when it comes to the end of the financial year because the accountant will have financial and accounting information coded correctly and can more effectively prepare for the end of the financial year tax work.

 We’ve seen this happen over and over.”
 Fiona added.

 Whilst there are business benefits to good bookkeeping management, there are stiff penalties being introduced and enforced on businesses that miss lodgement deadlines and payments of employer obligations.
-Fiona says, say more and more her team are seeing the ATO issue penalties for late lodgements and more recently have been advised that payment late super obligations will be severely penalise also.
+According to Fiona, her staff is increasingly witnessing the ATO levying fines for late submissions.

 “The ATO is an important consideration in running every business”, she says “small business owners should not have a debt with the ATO.
 For example, if you lodge your BAS (Business Activity Statement) after itss due date the ATO will now issue a “Penalty for Failure to lodge activity statement on time” which comes with a fine.
 When the bookkeeping falls behind there is a flow on effect to late obligations being lodged and now the ATO is fining business as a result”